erasmus-without-paper/ewp-specs-api-iia-cnr/README.md

 Request parameters
 ------------------

-Parameters MUST be provided in the `application/x-www-form-urlencoded` format.
+Parameters MUST be provided in the regular `application/x-www-form-urlencoded` format.

+### `notifier_hei_id` (required)

+Identifier of the HEI which has recently updated their copy of the IIA on their servers, and is now sending the notification about this event.

+Server implementers SHOULD verify if the request is signed with a proper client certificate bound to this HEI.

-### `iia_id` (repeatable, required)
+### `iia_id` (required)

-A list of IIA identifiers - IDs of agreements that were recently updated (in the *EWP IIA Repository*).

-This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
-The server SHOULD process all of them.
+Identifier of the IIA which has recently been changed (created, updated or deleted) on the notifier-HEI's servers.

 Permissions
 -----------

-* Servers MUST allow this API to be called *at least* by **EWP IIA Repository** (you can determine it by looking at the `<apis-implemented>` of the caller, as you did in [Echo API][echo]).
+* Servers MUST allow this API to be called at least by all EWP Hosts which cover any HEI.

-* Implementers MAY allow this API to be called by other clients too (but it is not required).

 Handling of invalid parameters